mozilla/apk-factory-service/README.md

 A development server is available at http://dapk.net.

-Some notes on how it's process is started up:
+Some notes on how its process is started up:

     ANDROID_HOME=/data/android-sdk-linux \
     CONFIG_FILES='/home/ubuntu/apk-factory-service/config/default.js,/home/ubuntu/apk-factory-service/config/aws.js' \